opensourcesys/speechLogger/readme.md

 * Separator.
 This combobox lets you choose one of the available utterance separators.
 See below for more information.
 * Custom separator.
 This field lets you enter a custom utterance separator (see below), which is used if "custom" is chosen in the combobox.
 * Timestamp mode.
 This combobox allows you to choose between no timestamps, and a timestamp at the start and end of each log session.
 * Log speech during say-all (read to end) mode.
-As of version 23.2, this add-on logs speech generated when you press NVDA+DownArrow (NVDA+a in laptop layout).
-If you would rather not have this kind of narrative long reading logged, un-check this box.
+This add-on logs speech generated when you press NVDA+DownArrow (NVDA+a in laptop layout).
+If you would rather not have that kind of narrative long reading logged, un-check this box.
+* Begin logging at startup.
+You can set this option to "Always", if you want speech to be logged automatically when NVDA starts.
+This only applies to local speech, and the default is "never".

 #### Utterance separator